Structure and Mechanics of Advanced Materials

-SMAM supports the user program at SLS and SINQ and welcomes active collaborations with groups at Swiss or internationally based universities, research centres and industry with the aim to advance the use of large facilities for material science and engineering.
+SMAM supports the user program at SLS and SINQ and welcomes active collaborations with Swiss or internationally based universities, research centres and industry with the aim to advance the use of large facilities for material science and engineering.

 The group is closely linked to the Institut des Matériaux at the École Polytechnique Fédérale de Lausanne through Tenure-Track Assistant Professor Marianne Liebi.
-Teaching materials science at large scale facilities and supporting research at the masters and doctoral level are the primary responsibilities of SMAM at EPFL.
+Teaching materials science at large scale facilities and supporting research at masters and doctoral level are the primary responsibilities of SMAM at EPFL.
 Part of Marianne Liebi's research group is located at the Chalmers University of Technology in Gothenburg, Sweden.

 Marianne Liebi is an ERC starting grant holder of MUMOTT – Multi Modal Tensor Tomography.
 The project includes method development of tensor tomography, using X-rays as well as visible light and its application in materials and bio-science.